neelsg/lithium/docs/tour.md

     private pow array[int](1, 2, 4, 8, 16, 32, 64, 128)

     main fn():
-        for i, v int in pow:
+        for i int, v int in pow:
             console.log("2 ** % = %".in(i, v))

 The built-in `array` type is iterable, which means that it can be used in a for